 As in his work in Congress for preserving migrating birds, the Senator again was thinking as what we would now call an Environmentalist.
 Despite the encroachment of “civilization” the Yale study of the Refuge in 1981 noted 19 fish species, 17 amphibian species, 17 reptiles, 194 species of birds and 42 mammals within the Refuge.
 Sixteen of these species are rare or endangered.

-The Refuge has always been open to the public for free for passive recreation and photography.
+The Refuge has always been open and free to the public for passive recreation and photography.

 I do have one complaint about the refuge that and that’s their steadfastness with preserving their trails as “theirs” and not allowing “outside” trails join up with them.
 This becomes silly when one hikes Simsbury Land Trust and Granby Land Trust and Holcomb Farm trails that all connect to McLean trails… unofficially.
 McLean also disallows geocaches for some weird reason.

 My guess is they want to retain the original layout as hardcore as they can and/or their commitment to the NNL program is very strong.